Urban anthropology: Urban anthropology and sociology

-Several for-profit and non-profit organizations now do work in the field of urban anthropology.
-Perhaps the best known of these is the non-profit organization called Urban Anthropology.
-Numerous universities now teach urban anthropology.

 History of the discipline

 In its early stages during the 19th century, anthropology was principally concerned with the comparative study of foreign (i.e. non-Western) cultures, which were frequently regarded as exotic and primitive.
 The attitude of ethnographers towards the subject of study was one of supposed scientific detachment, as they undertook the – self-serving and Eurocentric – mission of identifying, classifying and arranging cultural groups worldwide into clearly defined socio-cultural evolutionist stages of human development.

 During the 20th century, several factors began leading more anthropologists away from the bipolar notions of foreign savagery versus Western civilization and more towards the study of urban cultures in general.
 A strong influence in this direction was the discovery of vast regions of the world thanks to a significant increase in human mobility, which had been brought about, among other factors, by the fast expansion of the rail network and the popularisation of travel in the late Victorian era.
 This meant that, by the mid 20th century, it was generally perceived that there were relatively few undiscovered “exotic” cultures left to study through “first contact” encounters.

 Moreover, after World War I, a number of developing nations began to emerge.
 Some anthropologists were attracted to the study of these “peasant societies”, which were essentially different from the “folk societies” that ethnographers had traditionally researched.
 Robert Redfield was a prominent anthropologist who studied both folk and peasant societies.
 While researching peasant societies of developing nations, such as India, he discovered that these communities were dissimilar to folk societies in that they were not self-contained.
-For example, peasant societies were economically linked to forces outside of their own community.
-In other words, they were part of a bigger society — the city.
+For example, peasant societies were economically linked to forces outside their own community.
+In other words, they were part of a larger society — the city.